DmitryVelichko/test-for-GNIVTS/README.md

-Homework tasks made during the internship at Main Scientific Innovation and Implementation Center (https://gnivc.ru/)
+Homework tasks made during the internship at Main Scientific Innovation and Implementation Center.

 02-js-base-task